 5. Rather than calling or emailing, walk over to your colleague’s workspace to talk with them.

 6. Better yet, schedule a “walk-and-talk” meeting with your colleague rather than conversing via phone, email, or in their cubicle.

 7. Go for a walk rather than staring at your blank computer screen when you have writer’s block or need to think, brainstorm, or figure something out.
-If you need to keep track of your thoughts, you can record a voice memo on your MP3 player or use the free and excellent Dragon Dictation app for iPhone / iPod Touch.
+If you need to keep track of your thoughts, you can record a voice memo on your smartphone.

 8. Read standing up.
 Instead of sitting at your computer reading documents or other content online, load it onto your iPad or other device, or – although not very eco-friendly – print it out.

 9. Program some deliberate inefficiency into your day.
 Send your print jobs to the printer furthest from, rather than closest to, your desk.
 Take the stairs instead of the elevator.

 10. Take a walk on your lunch break.
 If you live in a tropical climate like I do, and the thought of walking around in the sweltering heat of the noontime hour is unappealing, plan to walk indoors – even a mall will do.

 On a personal note, this blog post was difficult to write if only because I found myself leaping out of my seat as if it were radioactive.
 The irony of sitting while writing about the perils of sitting was not lost on me.
 I noticed that I was subconsciously trying many of the tips outlined above.
 I am now definitely more inspired to explore various options for my workspace and work style – but I’ll hold off on the treadmill desk for now.

 What has worked for you to inject more movement into your day?
 Please share in the Comments section below.

 If you enjoyed this post, you’ll love my free weekly email newsletter — sign up here.